mishael254/awardsclone/README.md

 ```

-## Deploying to heroku
-Refer to this guide: [deploying to heroku](https://simpleisbetterthancomplex.com/tutorial/2016/08/09/how-to-deploy-django-applications-on-heroku.html)

-Set the configuration to production mode

 ## Live Demo

-The web app can be accessed from the following link: https://aw3ards.herokuapp.com/
+The web app can be accessed from the following link: []

 ## Built With
 * Python